webdiscus/pug-plugin/README.md

 ## I will stop this "hell"!

-My idee is use for pug templates correct default native place  - webpack `entry`, like it used for Sass files.
+The pug templates are in the webpack config `entry`, like it used for Sass files.

 ##